SumoLogic/sumologic-documentation/docs/apm/rum/index.md

 ### Step 3: Search Traces from the Browser

 Create a [trace query](../traces/working-with-tracing-data/view-and-investigate-traces.md) that specifies traces starting with the value you gave to `<name_of_your_web_service>` as a root service name.
-You can also include the following filters to find appropriate user action types:
+You can also include the following filters as an operation name:
 * `documentLoad` as an operation name to find traces that correspond to page loads.
 * `Click on *` as an operation name to detect click actions that most likely resulted in XHR calls
 * `Navigation: *` as an operation name to detect single-page app navigation changes